vardius/vardius.github.io/_posts/2020-6-02-go-error-stack-trace.md

 }
 ```

-But locking only onto that simple check, means we haven't moved on from *try/catch* mental object!
-Instead trying to use this simple check as a drop in replacement for *try/catch* and its not!
+This also means we can add any information to error, for example stack trace.

 # Error as value

-[error](https://golang.org/pkg/builtin/#error) type is simply an interface, which means we could add any extra information to error itself, by creating our custom error type that implements that interface.
+[error](https://golang.org/pkg/builtin/#error) type is simply an interface, which means by creating our custom error type that implements that interface we could add any extra information.
 Lets define our error as follow:

 ```go
 type AppError struct {